cyclus/cymetric/docker/README.md

   repository.

 * ``cymetric-deps`` builds all cymetric dependencies.
-This should be done at each PR on `master` branch automatically.
+This should be done at each PR on each tag automatically.